michael-odonovan/nvim/README.md

 # Converting to Lua, about 90% there, : )
 ## Usage Notes:

+## check general health of nvim setup:
+- :checkhealth

+## Main Features
+- native Lsp for coding errors
+- formatter.nvim plugin for formatting with :Format and on save
+- cmp/luasnip for completion and snippets
+- see below for general setup for a new language

-## Installing Lanuage Servers
+## Installing Language Servers
--- you need to install language servers manually on your machine using npm -- e.g. npm install typescript-language-server
+-- you need to install language servers binarys manually on your machine using npm or cargo (needs rust installed) -- e.g. cargo install stylua
--- :LspInstallInfo
--- press "i" on servers that I want
+-- :LspInstallInfo to see installed language servers -- press "i" on servers that I want
 -- wait for it to install, quit out of window
 -- gl = diagnostics
+-- to attach to language servers you need to have the node/neovim packkage installed (already in NewInstall scripts)

 ## Global Search and Replace with Telescope and quickfix-reflector plugin
 - <C-g> = Telescope live_grep